gcrahay/otx_misp/README.rst

 Alienvault OTX SDK
 ==================

-All files in the `src/otx_misp/otx` directory are Copyright 2015 AlienVault, Inc. and undeer the Apache 2.0 license.
+All files in the `src/otx_misp/otx` directory are Copyright 2015 AlienVault, Inc. and under the Apache 2.0 license.